Jeanne Greenberg Rohatyn: Salon 94

 The double-width Rafael Viñoly–designed townhouse on the Upper East Side, where Greenberg Rohatyn has lived since 2002 with her family also serves as her salon and gallery under the name Salon 94.
 Her personal collection includes pieces by David Hammons, Sarah Lucas, Julie Mehretu, Marilyn Minter, Richard Prince and Katy Grannan.

 In 2006, Greenberg Rohatyn coproduced The Music of Regret, the first film directed by Laurie Simmons and starring Meryl Streep.
-She later appeared in the 2011 reality competition show Work of Art: The Next Great Artist alongside Jerry Saltz and China Chow.
+She later appeared in the 2011 reality competition show Work of Art: The Next Great Artist alongside Jerry Saltz, Simon de Pury and China Chow.

 Greenberg Rohatyn is known for her collaborations with celebrities outside of the art world.
 In 2011, she introduced baseball player Alex Rodriguez to New York artist Nate Lowman.
 Together, the two turned Rodriguez's personal batting cage into an art installation that was shown during the 2011 Art Basel Miami Beach.
 In 2014, she worked with rapper Jay Z and organized his music video for the single "Picasso Baby".
 The performance artist Marina Abramović, whose performance art piece was recreated in the video, spoke out to shame Jay Z for not making a donation to her performance art institute as he promised.
 Greenberg Rohatyn came to his defense, refuting the claims and producing receipts to a substantial donation Jay Z had made as promised.